Doxy Original

 Who buys each

 Doxy is for the person who wants more from the toy they already own.
-You like wand vibrators, but you want a serious one.
-Drop $109 (corded) or $169 (cordless) and you have the best version of the category for the rest of your life.
+You like wand vibrators, you want a serious one, you drop $159 (corded) or $169 (cordless) and you own the best version of the category for life.

 Hismith is for the person who wants a different category entirely.
-You’ve been thinking "I wonder what hands-free actually feels like" for a while.
-The Premium 3 Pro is $350 — not casual money, but radically less than the boutique brands, and it answers the question.
+You’ve been thinking "I wonder…" for a while.
+The Premium 3 Pro is $350 — not casual money, but radically less than the boutique brands, and it answers the question instead of hinting at it.

-Both are worth knowing.
+Both earned the reputation I assumed they were coasting on.
 Neither is for everyone.
-That’s the whole point of an upgrade brand.
+That’s rather the point of an upgrade brand.

 Alternatives